WRansohoff/nmigen_rv32i_min/README.md

 # Control and Status Registers

-This CPU does not implement User mode, Supervisor mode, or Hypervisor mode.
+This microcontroller CPU does not implement User mode, Supervisor mode, or Hypervisor mode.
 That means all of the code will run in the top-level Machine mode, which still requires a basic subset of the `RISC-V` "Control and Status Registers" (CSRs).

 The `MIE`, `MIP`, `MTIME`, and `MTIMECMP` CSRs are not currently implemented.
+Interrupts and exceptions also use identical "trap" logic, which is not quite in line with the specification.

-Some CSRs which are unlikely to be used in the context of a small microcontroller have also been disabled to save space by commenting them out (:no_entry:).
+Some CSRs which are unlikely to be used in the context of a small microcontroller have also been disabled to save space by commenting them out in `isa.py` (:no_entry:).
 They will act like other unrecognized CSRs, as read-only registers which always return 0.

-Also, the `MSTATUS` CSR also does not implement the `MPP` field, and the `MINSTRET` field is only 16 bits.
+Also, the `MSTATUS` CSR also does not implement the `MPP` field, and the `MINSTRET` counter is only 16 bits long.
 Again, this is to save space.

 |    CSR Name     | Logic Implemented? |
 |:---------------:|:------------------:|